DLochmelis33/kmm-research/kotlin-native/aoPassBenchmarking/README.md

 Proper benchmarking could be done using Kotlin project test framework.

+* Firstly, set desired atomic orderings in [ChangeAtomicOrdering.kt](../backend.native/compiler/ir/backend.native/src/org/jetbrains/kotlin/backend/konan/aopass/ChangeAtomicOrdering.kt) file.
-* Firstly, the project should be built.
+* Second, the project should be built.
   * Run `./gradlew clean` from the project root.
 Since the change-atomic-ordering pass impacts not only the target code but libraries too, they must also be rebuilt.
   * Then, bundle version of compiler should be built: run `./gradlew :kotlin-native:bundle` from the project root too.
   * Finally, run `./gradlew -stop`.
 In practice, this reduces the likelihood of an unexpected crash of benchmarks (which is out of our control).
-* Secondly, set desired atomic orderings in [ChangeAtomicOrdering.kt](../backend.native/compiler/ir/backend.native/src/org/jetbrains/kotlin/backend/konan/aopass/ChangeAtomicOrdering.kt) file.
 * Then, go to [`kotlin-native/performance`](../performance) and start benchmarks:

     ```bash